 This is a collection of twenty full color maps.
-They are selected from some of D&D most exciting adventures, they can also be used in campaigns that the dungeon master comes up with
+They are selected from some of D&D most exciting adventures, they can also be used in campaigns that the dungeon master comes up with.

 Players can use them for close combat during the campaigns, to have a better understanding of their surroundings and make the best tactical choices.
 It’s a great gift, but probably better for a dungeon master, than players.

-Same is true for the next D&D gift idea.
+The same is true for the next D&D gift idea.